The backcountry environment has changed dramatically in the last 10 years.

 Minoru Nakazawa

-served as the manager of Kagura Ski Resort at Prince Hotels Co., Ltd. from 2005 to 2016, and as the sales manager from 2016 to 2020.
-Through the development of the Kagura backcountry, he created new value in the form of powder snow at Kagura Ski Resort.
-He also undertook various innovative initiatives that contributed to the development of the ski resort, such as expanding and promoting facilities within the resort.
+served as General Manager of Kagura Ski Resort at Prince Hotels, Inc. from 2005 to 2016, and as Sales Manager from 2016 to 2020.
+Through the development of the Kagura backcountry, he created new value for Kagura Ski Resort by introducing powder snow.
+He also undertook various innovative initiatives that contributed to the development of the ski resort, such as expanding facilities and promotions within the resort.

 [Gear & Clothing Used]